We love new projects!

 9 Each learner is allowed 2 bus stops.

-10 Parent/Guardians are strongly encouraged when a learner is not riding the bus to call the transportation director or high school office when the learner is not riding.
+10 Parents/Guardians are strongly encouraged to call the transportation director or high school office when the learner is not riding.

 B. Safety and Conduct